Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Part of the Code Explained

-Below, an explanation of part of the portfolio's code, this code creates a React component called SoftSkills, which shows a list of soft image skills, using Tailwind CSS for styles.
+Below is an explanation of part of the portfolio code; this code creates a React component called SoftSkills, which displays a list of soft skills with images, using Tailwind CSS for styling.

-- Text centering and large top margin (
+- Centered text and large top margin (

-). - Layout in rows and columns, centered, and spacing between elements (
+className="text-3xl font-bold mb-4 text-custom-pink"). - Row and column layout, centered, and spacing between items (

-). - Cards with border, shadow, white background and scale effect when you hover the mouse (
+className="flex flex-wrap justify-center gap-8"). - Cards with border, shadow, white background, and scale effect on hover (

 Common Use Cases